 9:12, but it also foretells the end of the age fulfillment in

-Messiah's salvation of the saints and His judgment and "cutting
+Messiah's salvation of the saints and the DAY of His judgment and "cutting

 off" of the rebellious nations.

 Kippur is the holiest and most solemn DAY in the Jewish calendar.
 The day